clickup/rest-client/docs/interfaces/RestOptions.md

 • **isSuccessResponse**: (`res`: [`RestResponse`](../classes/RestResponse.md)) => ``"SUCCESS"`` \| ``"THROW"`` \| ``"BEST_EFFORT"``

+If set, makes decision whether the response is successful or not.
+The response will either be returned to the client, or an error will be thrown.
+This allows to treat some non-successful HTTP statuses as success if the remote API is that weird.
+Return values:
+* "SUCCESS" - the request will be considered successful, no further checks will be performed;
+* "BEST_EFFORT" - inconclusive, the request may be either successful or unsuccessful, additional tests (e.g. will check HTTP status code) will be performed;
+* "THROW" - the request resulted in error.
+Additional tests will be performed to determine is the error is retriable, is OAuth token good, and etc.

 #### Type declaration

 ▸ (`res`): ``"SUCCESS"`` \| ``"THROW"`` \| ``"BEST_EFFORT"``